magician11/empath-wiki/health/healing.md

 # Journal

 Get it out onto paper whatever is going on for you.
-[Even Eminem used writing instead of therapy](https://youtu.be/Ji5I03sko8s?t=787).
+[Even Eminem used writing instead of therapy](https://youtu.be/Ji5I03sko8s?t=787); "my best therapy is to get stuff out".

 # Reflexology